openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

-In openEQUELLA, language packs can be used to control the language within display areas of the system. openEQUELLA 2019.1 expands its support for languages other than English in its search capabilities (such as recognising the specified language’s stop words, stemming, etc.)
+In openEQUELLA, language packs can be used to control the language within display areas of the system. openEQUELLA 2019.1 expands its support for languages other than English in its search capabilities (such as recognising the specified language’s stop words, stemming, etc.).

 The default openEQUELLA search language is English, but this can be changed by editing the `optional-config.properties` file to specify the required default